 The Business Owner’s Challenge

-It’s not as easy for you as a business owner to see how you can benefit from a relationship with the “right” business coach.
+Here’s your challenge as a business owner.
+It’s not as easy for you to see how you can benefit from a relationship with the “right” business coach.
 You want to succeed in your business.
 You’ve tried several different tactics that haven’t worked out the way you wanted.
 You’ve tried to pay for help in the past only to see your bank account balance drop.
 You’re doubtful you can ever find the help you need at an affordable price.

 There are three questions that most small business owners ask when they seek help from a business coach:

-These are understandable questions, but they won’t result in you finding the business coach who will help you become a successful business owner.
+These are understandable questions, but they won’t result in you finding the business coach who will ultimately help you become a successful business owner.
+Let’s cover each question and see how you can transform these questions into ones that WILL ultimately help you find the right business coach.

-Does this coach know to grow my business?
+Does this coach know how to grow my business?

 Let’s unravel this question a little further.
 Let’s say you want to grow a successful business that writes inscriptions on birthday cards.
 Of all the businesses in the world, less than 1% of the population has experience writing sayings for birthday cards.
 It’s likely that 0.1% of that population is now coaching small business owners.
 This means that when you search on Google for business coaches who help birthday sayings businesses, you come up empty.